koder77/l1vm/worker-hello/README.md

 This should run the program and download and run the "hello-worker" data base client program

-Now in the shell with th "nc" connected you can do:
+Now in the shell with the "nc" connected you can do:

 ```
 get key :01hello